-So I'm beyond thankful to Khmer Creations and Penh Lane for supporting me and my growing skills.
+So I'm beyond thankful to Khmer Creations for supporting me and my growing skills.
 I can't wait to work with you guys again!

-Find Penh Lane and Khmer Creations products online and at local stockists!
+Find Khmer Creations products online and at local stockists!
 If you're in Phnom Penh, you can find the goodies at Lot369, Teahouse Asian Urban Hotel, the Watthan Artisans shop on Street 240 and at Aeon Mall!

 A big huge thanks to Farm to Table for letting me run around your beautiful green space!

-All photos by Tiffany Tsang for Penh Lane.
+All photos by Tiffany Tsang for Khmer Creations.
 Please request permission to use.
 We are not liable for any accessories shopping binges.